 The Philosophical Drawings got more complex as time went on.
 Many of the larger ones get so complex that deciphering what they are about is quite difficult.
 This is one of those.
 I won’t explain all of it here, but this one is about me trying to find my way through the thicket of philosophy.
 I was working at a bookstore and reading everything I could get my hands on.
 It pushes Durer’s “Melancholia” into entirely new directions.
 Dante hangs by the window and Plato and Socrates are outside.
 Sculpture on the shelves show Democritus, Nietzsche, Kant and others.
 A black cat sleeps with a white dog, a sexual talisman hangs in the air, a woman covered with letters lays on the table.
 It shows a confused young man trying to draw himself out of the confusion, focusing on the sun itself, on light.
 That is what the Philosophical Drawings are, in fact.
 I furiously try to draw a picture of the sun on a large drawing surface.
 I did do a picture of the sun a few years ago and it is interesting as an actual object that sustains all life and not at all interesting as a symbol of anything.
 So this is me still trying to grasp the meaning of things but not there yet.
 I was trying to understand the world I then could grasp, which, for all the complexity, was not yet deep or simple enough.
 Now living on earth all seems quite simple compared to then.
 I have rejected Plato and Socrates seems mistaken about many things.
 Democritus is somewhat interesting, but Nietzsche is not. the interesting thing in these drawings is the endlessly creative line, which is not afraid to go anywhere.

 This picture goes back to Durer’s great print “Melancholia”, and shares its delusions.
 In Durer, the longing angel longs to return to something that does not exist.
 He is burdened by his own wings that will never fly.
 The difference is that I am trying to draw myself out of the delusions and doing so with passionate intensity.
 Durer never got out of them.
-It would still take me some years yet, at least 10 more eyars to be exact.
+It would still take me some years yet, at least 10 more years to be exact.
 The Philosophical Drawings often explore deformations and conflicts and used the human body as a means of expression that often betrays its integrity.
 I was pushing on the limits of what I could express, and often used the human body is as a means to do that.
 Some of these drawings bother me now, as they go too far, expressing human violence, often in protest, or too willing to deform bodies.
+They are often misunderstood, by people who do not know them or why I did them.
 I understand why I did them, but they reflect my limitations due to my age and the depth or of thinking I had yet to undertake.
 Suffice it to say that I no long agree with many of the philosophical questions the drawings raise and try to answer, or fail to answer.
 But at least they ask the questions and that would lead me to answers.
 They raise questions of power and sex, relationships and ultimate questions. they often get it wrong and make mistakes, as I did throughout my youth.

 I did very few drawings of my own real face in the period of the Philosophical Drawings .
 There are a few, but they are not the norm.
 This is mostly deliberate as I wanted to restrict what I could do to primarily what came out of my own head through my hand.
 I wanted to restrict myself to non- objective studies involving my own brain and head, not my eyes, not cameras, not objective study of any kind.
 Many of the figures are me, but do not objectively look like me.
 This period was the period of my exploration of our world and of religion.
 I lived in many places, met many people, and tried many things out, playing with the abstract and symbolic, mythic stories, automatic associations, dreams and surreal and poetic ambiguities were part of my research.